How to grow mint in the garden. Learn about sun requirements, when to plant and harvest, pests and troubleshooting tips.

 Is Mint frost tolerant?

-Tolerates light frost, otherwise will die back and re-shoot in spring.
+Mint tolerates light frost, otherwise will die back in winter and re-shoot in spring.

 Spacing